paulowe/gcp/app-engine.md

 #### Standard Environment
 - Low utilization can run at no charge
 - SDKs are available for local testing before deployment.
 They also include simple commands for deployment

-In the Standard environment, restrictions are enforced for your code to be run on a Sandbox.
+- Restrictions are enforced for your code to be run on a Sandbox.

 Sandbox is a software construct that's independent of the hardware, OS or physical location of the server it runs on.